iVantage/angular-ivh-treeview/README.md

      ivh-treeview-node-tpl="variableWithTplAsString"></div>
 ```

-As a property in the object passed to `ivh-treeview-options`:
+As a property in the `ivh-treeview-options` object:

 ```
 <div ivh-treeview="fancy.bag"